apache/incubator-kie-tools/kie-wb-common-dmn/README.md

 Please refer to the [Kogito's DMN Editor README](./kie-wb-common-dmn-webapp-kogito-runtime/README.md) for building and usage.

-This module contains also selenium integration tests.
+This module contains also selenium integration tests activated by `-Dintegration-tests` property.
 They use `headless` browser mode by default thus are not visible.
-To see the actual progress of tests include `-Dorg.kie.dmn.kogito.browser.headless=false` property into your `mvn` command.
+To see the actual progress of tests include `-Dorg.kie.dmn.kogito.browser.headless=false` property into your
+ `mvn` command.
 Temporary is needed to include `-DskipITs=false` property due to [KOGITO-1107](https://issues.redhat.com/browse/KOGITO-1107).

 10) `kie-wb-common-dmn-webapp-kogito-testing`